dinowernli/jproducers/README.md

 ## Set producers

-It is possible to use `@ProducersIntoSet` to declare that a producer produces and element in a set of values:
+It is possible to use `@ProducesIntoSet` to declare that a producer produces and element in a set of values:

 ```java
 @ProducesIntoSet